mlg404/whatsapp-music-bot/README.md

 - Commit your alterations: `git commit -m 'feat: My new feature'`;
 - Push to your branch: `git push origin my-feature`.

 Open a pull request with your branch.
-After yout pull request merge, you should delete your branch.
+After pull request merge, you should delete your branch.
 <br />
 We need some translations too!
 Look for `language.ts` file! **It's so easy!**